mcdylanb/AcademicNotes/Notes/CPE 3202 COMPUTER ORGANIZATION AND ARCHITECTURE.md

 - Architectural design issue
 	- computer will have a multiply instruction
 - organizational Design issue
+- What are called digital computers
+	- to refer needed components
+	- digirtal compputer
+		- is a electronic machince that accepts digitize information according to internal
+		- relation of the operating system and processing unit
+		- OS is always in the main memory

 - and waht are [[opcode (computer)]]